flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 :::

-The APU allows defining a **custom waveform** to be heard from its fourth channel.
+The APU allows defining a **custom waveform** to be heard from its third channel.
 The wave is composed of 32 4-bit samples which are stored in a wavetable.

 This channel also allows controlling its frequency (enabling it to produce different musical notes from the same entry) and volume.